 - Expired Film – whatever I find unopened, between 3-19 years “old” and hopefully kept in a cool place, to see what strange (and hopefully wonderful) results I’ll get…

 Future/fantasy Pola-gear: I’m currently lusting after, and perusing eBay for, a Polaroid 600SE medium-format camera — a manual, tripod-based beast, offering remarkable image quality — with both a 120/220 roll-film back, and a custom, 3D-printed 4×5 sheet-film back.
-That camera and the film it takes (plus development) should keep me busy, and broke. 🙂
+That camera and the film it takes (plus development) should keep me busy, and broke.
+Or maybe I’ll go for its doppelganger, the Mamiya Press Camera which is a little less. 🙂

 It might also be fun to play with a new Leica Sofort instant camera, using Fujifilm’s Instax Mini film.
 And, I’m also considering the brand new camera from Mint (known for refurbished and enhanced vintage Polaroid SX-70’s) called the “InstantKon RF70” which offers great controls, image-quality, making great use of Instax Wide film.
 I’ve looked at the quirky cameras from Lomography but most use Instax films which other cameras do very well (better?), and I feel like they try a little too hard to be, well…quirky!

 Thanks for visiting!
-If you want to return and see my new instant-photography work, just go to www.polaproject.com and you’ll land on this page.
+Please bookmark www.polaprojects.com to see new images from existing projects, and new projects in the days ahead.
 Or you can check out my regular and instant-photography-focused social media:

 Twitter @polaprojects — instant-photography focused (pun intended).